Glass is a non-absorbent painting support which does not allow paint to easily adhere to it – apart from through the paint's own drying process.

 Always use a liquid paint product that will provide the best adhesion possible to a glass surface.

-Due to pen nibs clogging relatively easily, attention must be paid to cleaning the nibs regularly.
+Due to pen nibs clogging reliably easily, attention must be paid to cleaning the nibs regularly.

-If you have a steady hand you can use a freehand method for applying outlines directly onto the surface of the glass.
+If you have a steady hand you can use a freehand method for applying envelopes directly onto the surface of the glass.

 Place a layer of carbon-paper on top of the glass then place your drawing on top of the carbon paper and with a pointed object trace the subject onto the glass.
 Be careful not to damage your original image (the image being copied) when using a pointed object.

-A tracing table can be used for creating outlines.
-This is a table with a sheet of clear glass inserted into the top and with an electric light source situated beneath it.
+A tracing table can be used for creating lines.
+This is a table with a sheet of clear glass inserted into the top and with an electric light source located benefit it.
 For those who frequently need to trace their work a tracing table can be very practical and useful.